Questions to Be Answered Before the Engagement

 (2) Can you tolerate your opposite interests?

-Common interests pull people together; but what happens after the initial thrill of falling in love, and the idiosyncrasies surface?
+Common interests pull people together; but what happens after the initial thrill of falling in love, when the idiosyncrasies surface?
 For example:

 - The woman talks and listens to her dead twin for ten minutes every night; she neglects her lover's calls during that time.